 skip to Main Content

 The steel industry is the foundation of the global economy.
-The US produced 81.4 million tonnes of crude steel in 2023, and industry revenue is projected to grow to nearly $140 billion in 2025.
+The US produced 81.4 million tonnes of crude steel in 2023, and industry revenue is projected to reach nearly $140 billion by 2025.
+In such a competitive industry, ongoing innovation is essential for manufacturers to maintain leadership and adapt to evolving market demands.

 Steel manufacturers have always found ways to innovate, improve performance, and enhance safety.
-They have embraced Electric Arc Furnaces (EAFs) to improve efficiency, sustainability, and profitability, and they have integrated connected devices and sensors to gain greater visibility and insight into their performance.
+They have adopted Electric Arc Furnaces (EAFs) to enhance efficiency, sustainability, and profitability, and have integrated connected devices and sensors to gain greater visibility and insight into their operations.

 Despite these advances, many critical processes still rely on scheduled physical inspections.
+Traditional inspection methods depend heavily on manual labor, which can lead to inefficiencies, increased safety risks, and inconsistent results.
 Not only are these inspections time-consuming, expensive, and limited in their effectiveness, but they also put workers at risk.
-Today, steel manufacturers need a new approach to monitoring that reduces the need for physical inspections and enhances workplace safety at every stage of the production process.
+Today, steel manufacturers require a new approach to monitoring that reduces the need for physical inspections and enhances workplace safety throughout the entire production process.
+Advanced inspection technologies play a critical role in ensuring both safety and operational efficiency in modern steel manufacturing.

 The Downsides of Physical Inspections

 Steel plants are inherently dangerous environments.
 Fortunately, the industry has made tremendous progress in protecting workers over the past decade.
-From 2014 to 2023, global lost-time injuries fell by more than half from 5,040 to 2,486 per year.
+From 2014 to 2023, the number of lost-time injuries globally decreased by more than half, from 5,040 to 2,486 per year.
 During the same period, fatalities fell from 130 to 61 per year.

 Slips and falls, moving machinery, manual task tools, and gassing and asphyxiation were among the most common causes of workplace incidents.